brynnb/healthy-surf/README.md

 3. Find and Click - `Load Temporary Add-on...`
 4. Select - `manifest.json` from `dist` folder at root

-#### <i>Remember in firefox you add plugin in temporary mode, that's mean it's disappear after close browser, you must do it again, on next launch.</i>
+#### <i>Note: Firefox plugins are added in temporary mode and are removed after closing the browser and must be added again when re-opened.</i>

 ## Structure <a name="structure"></a>